1884 - 1936

-The actress Lissy Lind, who also used her birth name Lissy Krüger, was born in Berlin.
+The actress Lissy Lind, who also used her name Lissy Krüger (the name of her adoptive father), was born as Margarethe Elisabeth Flach in Dresden.

 She launched her acting career in 1908 at the theater in Gera.
 In the next years followed numerous other appearances for different theaters in Germany before she came to Berlin in 1911.